 Meet the Expert

-Terrica Skaggs is the Chief Event Planner and Designer at Cocktails and Details based in Brunswick, GA.
+Terrica Skaggs is the chief event planner and designer at Cocktails and Details in Brunswick, GA.

-When hiring a venue, why not opt for a secluded room?
-“Additionally, having a private space all your own adds to the intimacy of the event,” says Skaggs.
-Having this privacy allows the guests to let loose and have some fun.
+When looking for a venue, try to book a private room, which adds to the intimacy of the event, according to Skaggs.
+This seclusion also allows guests to let loose and have some fun.

 Consider Hiring the Wedding Caterers

-“Start with vendors that may have already been hired by the couple for the wedding,” says Skaggs.
-“This is a great opportunity for them to flex their creative muscles and provide additional levels of service that may not have been an option for the wedding.”
+Skaggs suggests contacting the caterers hired for the wedding.
+“This is a great opportunity for them to flex their creative muscles and provide additional levels of service that may not have been an option for the wedding," she says.

 Create a DIY Mimosa Bar

-Want to host a modern-style bridal shower?
-You can create your own mimosa bar to ‘wow’ your guests instantly.
-Start with some decorations, add a couple of jugs of fresh orange juice, fresh fruit for garnish, and then get a cooler for the bottles of fizz.
+Create your own mimosa bar to instantly "wow’" your guests.
+Start with some jugs of fresh orange juice, fresh fruit for garnish, and then get a cooler for the bottles of fizz.
 Cheers!

 Play Personalized Games